-Are you moving to Napier, Hastings or anywhere in the Hawkes Bay, New Zealand?
+Are you moving to the Hawke's Bay, New Zealand?

 There are a number of types of visa that you may be eligible for when moving to New Zealand.
 Depending on the length of your stay or whether you plan to work, study or invest here.